 Ah, subway tile.
 Who knew such a small, unassuming shape could be so controversial?
 When the subway tile trend hit hard a few years ago and quickly spread from bathrooms to kitchens to your corner coffee shop, we were more than happy to see such a refined and classic look come back into the fold.
 But as with all trends, it had some detractors—those who argued that the ever-presence of these little white rectangles was unchecked, and that the seemingly trendless style had become a trend in and of itself.

-Subway tile is a rectangular tile that typically measures 3 x 6", though it can be any rectangular tile with a length twice its height.
+Subway tile is a rectangular tile that typically measures 3 inches by 6 inches, though it can be any rectangular tile with a length twice its height.
 Subway tile is common in kitchens and bathrooms.

 Well, we beg to differ.
 With ever-more enticing color options, perfectly-imperfect hand-touched artisan styles, and unique grout juxtapositions, we're firmly of the camp that says subway tile will never die.
 In fact, it's looking fresher than ever, thanks to the inventive and sometimes off-the-wall imaginations of our favorite designers.
 Looking for clever subway tile bathroom ideas?
 Look no further.
 These powder rooms and master suites prove that the subway tile bathroom is here to stay (and can be interpreted in more than one way).